The human condition can reach extremes of physicality thanks to disease or heredity.

 Her name was Julia Pastrana.

 At the other extreme is a condition called hypertrichosis.
 This bizarre malady leaves a person with excess body hair furring the face, back, legs, arms, hands, and feet in its most extreme form.
-In the
+In the Credit: public domainpast, such people were looked upon as freaks of nature, and many were considered to be either “throwbacks” to an earlier model of humanity in evolution or were believed to be the offspring of an animal mated with a human.

 The most famous hirsute “freak” was Jo-Jo, the Dog-Faced Boy.
 [The attendant image is not of Jo-Jo, merely that of another 19th Century “Wolf Boy” for illustrative purposes only.]
 Before the mid 20th Century, such people would have had difficulty being accepted in society; many would have been forced to work as “freaks” to make a simple living.
 Though it is mostly males who have this condition, some females can have it as well; the “Bearded Lady” of almost any self-respecting circus sideshow likely had the condition (unless she was a pure humbug with glued-on whiskers).